Cheating in online games: Disconnecting

-In games where wins and losses are recorded on a player's account, a player may disconnect when he or she is about to lose in order to prevent that loss from being recorded.
+In games where wins and losses are recorded on a player's account, a player may disconnect when they are about to lose in order to prevent that loss from being recorded.
 This is usually done by activating known in-game glitches or through third-party sources via "IP booting" (a feature of firewall software).
 Some players do this if they feel their opponent is being unfair.

 Some games implement a disconnection penalty, usually by recording the disconnect as a loss, a deduction of experience, or even Elo points.
 Certain games also have a 'disconnect delay' period before the player can disconnect that can last 10–30 seconds.
 This prevents a player from instantly disconnecting if they are about to die or lose.
 In some games, if a player disconnects they can receive a warning or even get locked out of online play for a short period.

 Rapid Fire Modifications (Macros)

 In many games, weapons can be fired in burst fire or single shot fire modes.
 Modifying a controller or keyboard/mouse to gain the advantage of having a faster firing weapon than the standard player can be considered a method of cheating.
 These modifications can create an imbalance within the game.
 In addition to modifying a console or its controller, it is possible to achieve a similar effect on the PC by binding the firing button to the scroll wheel of a mouse, or by using a macro setting that will simulate rapid key presses automatically.
 However, most games limit the rate at which weapons can be fired, regardless of how fast a player presses the button, in order to limit this form of cheating.